 - Regular human brains that have adapted and are able to reset electrolyte homeostasis with ease have no trouble.
 The migraine brain cannot because all associated voltage gated ionic pumps and channels are in their ancient forms, where carbohydrate consumption was too minimal to matter in electrolyte dysregulation.

 What is proper Migraine Nutrition?

 - A migraineur can eat green leafy salads, cucumbers, zucchini, avocado, and many similar foods.
-However, she cannot eat a slice of bread, an apple, or drink smoothies, fruit juices, or soft drinks.
+However, they cannot eat a slice of bread or an apple, or drink smoothies, fruit juices, or soft drinks.

 What are some migraine triggers?

 - All foods containing carbs are migraine triggers.
 For example alcohol, sugar, and artificial sweeteners are major triggers for producing migraine headaches.